istio/istio.io/content/docs/examples/bookinfo/index.md

     For example, replace `samples/bookinfo/networking/destination-rule-all.yaml` with
     `samples/bookinfo/platform/consul/destination-rule-all.yaml` in the `kubectl apply` command, below.

-## Confirm the app is running
+## Confirm the app is accessible from outside the cluster

-To confirm that the Bookinfo application is running, run the following `curl` command:
+To confirm that the Bookinfo application is accessible from outside the cluster, run the following `curl` command:

 {{< text bash >}}
 $ curl http://${GATEWAY_URL}/productpage | grep -o "<title>.*</title>"